abaird986/aws-modern-application-workshop/module-2/README.md

 ```
 aws elbv2 create-target-group --name MythicalMysfits-TargetGroup --port 8080 --protocol TCP --target-type ip --vpc-id REPLACE_ME --health-check-interval-seconds 10 --health-check-path / --health-check-protocol HTTP --healthy-threshold-count 3 --unhealthy-threshold-count 3
 ```

-Copy and save the response from the above command as well, which contains the Target Group ARN to be used in the next step.
+Copy the value at ```"TargetGroupArn":``` or save the **full response** from the above command as well, which contains the Target Group ARN to be used in the next step.

 #### Create a Load Balancer Listener